isabella232/pyladies-cmd-pyintro/python_tutorial/0002_debugging_datetime_classes_strings.md

     C:\Users\Alex\Desktop\python_tutorial\python.exe -m pdb seconds_since_midnight.py
 ```

+The program will initially start in debug mode, press `c` so the code will execute until an uncought exception occurs.
-Once we're in the debugger, other then running debugger commands, you can execute python code, in our case let's see what `difference` variable has inside, and if it can display seconds.
+Other then running debugger commands, list what line is currently executing by typing `list`.
+You can run python code, in our case let's see what `difference` variable has inside, and if it can display seconds.

-**Exercise:** this doesn't quite work, go to [datetime.timedelta](https://docs.python.org/2/library/datetime.html#datetime.timedelta) documentation page and figure out how to extract seconds from timedelta.
+**Exercise:** See the documentation for [datetime.timedelta](https://docs.python.org/2/library/datetime.html#datetime.timedelta) to figure out how to extract seconds from timedelta.
+Then print out the number of seconds as a part of "Seconds since midnight" string with your favorite string formatting method.

+**Exercise:** display seconds as an integer and not floating point number.
+How would you do conversion?